jposada202020/CircuitPython_uplot/docs/quick_start.rst

 could vary.
 This allows us to have more than 1 plot at the same time in the screen.
 Every one of them with different characteristics or graphs.

+Options available are:
+    * backround_color: Allows to change the background color.
+The default is black.

 We tell the microcontroller to display our plot:

 .. code-block:: python